ArthausDev/AH_Blog/src/pages/sharepoint-20/index.md

           answer.
 Whether it is easy to edit webparts or list-based editing to control multiple elements in your system we have the knowledge and experience to help you get the most out of your SharePoint System.  "
-      - asteriskText: false
+    sectionLinks: []
-        paragraph: "We can help you set up new content management options, build webparts or help you right at the beginning of your journey.
+contactLinkIntro: We can help you set up new content management options, build webparts or help you right at the beginning of your journey.
 We can scope, design, and build your entire SharePoint system for you.
-          Forethought and experience are key for a successful user focused intranet setup. "
+Forethought and experience are key for a successful user focused intranet setup.
-    sectionLinks: []
-contactLinkLabel: ""
+contactLinkLabel: Let's talk
-contactLinkUrl: ""
+contactLinkUrl: mailto:think@arthaus.co.uk
 ---